 If you are in immediate danger, call 911.

 Safety Alert: The abuser may be monitoring your computer use.
-Consider using a safer computer such as one in a public library or come into the SCSU Women’s Center to get information on avoiding cyberstalking.
+Consider using a safer computer such as one in a public library or one available on campus.

 More information about finding and accessing support, understanding your rights and options, and sorting through your emotions.